pyrocko/kite/docs/source/installation.rst

 Debian / Ubuntu
 ---------------

-As a mandatory prerequisit you have to install Pyrocko, visit `Pyrocko installation instructions <https://pyrocko.org/docs/current/install/index.html>`_ for details.
+As a mandatory prerequisite you have to install Pyrocko, visit `Pyrocko installation instructions <https://pyrocko.org/docs/current/install/index.html>`_ for details.

 .. code-block :: sh
     :caption: Installation from source and ``apt-get``